googlecreativelab/air-snare/README.md

 ----

 ## Experiment Description
 [Air Snare](https://experiments.withgoogle.com/tiny-motion-trainer "Air Snare") lets you play drums in the air.
-The webpage then provides a TensorFlow for Microcontrollers model and some sample code to get you started on using the model.

 Other experiments to explore: